 Contains the screen title and actions for user to save the data or exit the modal by tapping on the cancel button.

 B. Key information

-This section allows the user to input the most important information about the object.
-Some input fields may set to be required in order to create the object.
+Allows a user to input the most important information about the object.
+Some input fields may be set to required in order to create the object.
 In some cases, input fields may be pre-populated depending on if the object is linked to other objects.